RetroDECK/ES-DE/USERGUIDE.md

 **Default sort order**

 The order in which to sort your gamelists.
 This can be overriden per game system using the game options menu, but that override will only be persistent during the application session.
+The _System_ sorting can not be selected here as it's only applicable to collection systems.

 **Menu opening effect** _(OpenGL renderer only)_